 South Carolina

-To be a commercial plumbing contractor in South Carolina or a residential plumbing contractor, you must be licensed through the state.
-However, when you start out as an entry-level plumber’s helper, you do not need a license.
-You just need to work for someone who is.
+Licensing requirements: To be a commercial plumbing contractor in South Carolina or a residential plumbing contractor, you must be licensed through the state.
+However, when you start out as an entry-level plumber’s helper, you do not need a license—you just need to work for somebody who has one.

 View the full South Carolina Plumbing License Requirements.